parse5/parse5-tools/README.md

 an object (e.g. `{foo: 'bar'}`)
 * `createTextNode(value)`

+### Node removal

+The default parse5 adapter can already remove nodes.
+For ease of use, we also expose a function here:

+* `removeNode(node)`

 ### Node type guards

 A full set of node type guard functions are availabile: